Nevada Wolf Pack softball

-The Nevada Wolf Pack softball team represents University of Nevada, Reno in NCAA Division I college softball.
-As of the upcoming 2024 season, the team participates in the Mountain West Conference.
-The Wolf Pack are currently led by head coach Victoria Hayward.
+The Nevada Wolf Pack softball is the team represents University of Nevada, Reno in NCAA Division I college softball.
+As of the current 2026 season, the team participates in the Mountain West Conference.
+The Wolf Pack are currently led by their head coach Victoria Hayward.
 The team plays its home games at Christina M. Hixson Softball Park located on the university's campus.